greg-raven/Impeachment-Chronicles/_posts/2019-04-12-when-did-the-trump-russia-probe-actually-start.md

 Nunes has not explained his rationale for saying the investigation began months earlier than widely believed.
 That’s likely because the information he is referring to is highly classified.

-Three weeks before the start of Crossfire Hurricane, a longtime FBI and CIA informant named Stefan Halper made his first contact with Carter Page, another Trump adviser who would later be the target of Foreign Intelligence Surveillance Act warrants.
+Three weeks before the start of [Crossfire Hurricane]({% post_url 2016-07-31-crossfire-hurricane %}), a longtime FBI and CIA informant named Stefan Halper made his first contact with Carter Page, another Trump adviser who would later be the target of Foreign Intelligence Surveillance Act warrants.

 Halper met with Page at a political forum held at Cambridge University, where Halper ran an intelligence think tank with Sir Richard Dearlove, the former chief of MI6.
 Page was invited to the forum more than a month earlier, on June 7, 2016, by a doctoral student studying under Halper.
-(RELATED: Report: DOJ Watchdog Scrutinizing FBI Informant Who Made Contact With Trump Campaign)

 Page and Halper remained in contact through September 2017, the same month that the FBI’s surveillance warrant against Page expired.